 If live music is your thing, then make sure you check the schedule for District Live.
 The indoor venue brings regional musicians and national artists to Savannah.

-The lobby for District Live is worth checking out if you’re in the area and have any interest in music.
 You’ll find glass display cases featuring a variety of instruments and a vertical display area along the ceiling featuring a collection of about 50 famous guitars.

-Make note that the display is so high up that you can’t really see many details on the guitars.
+Make note that the guitar display is so high up that you can’t really see many details on the guitars.

 If you wander through the section of District Live’s lobby that faces the waterfront you’ll find pirate-themed art and an impressive collection of model ships in glass display cases.

 If you want to see fireworks over the river, check out Plant Riverside District during the holiday season, on the 4th of July, and a few other random days throughout the year.
-It’s always pretty to see fireworks displays reflected in the water!

-Make note that the rooftop bars typically charge an additional cover fee on fireworks nights.
 The view is just as nice (and free) along the riverwalk.

 Insider Tip: You might want to stake out your spot early, since firework events tend to draw a crowd!
 You can also watch from across the river on Hutchinson Island.